daeMOn63/jQuery-plugin-for-Tumblr-API/readme.md

 pagination - boolean = turns on/off pagination functionality and UI for pagination.<br>
 currentPage - int = indicates which page will be displayed first.<br>
 loading - HTML as string = accepts any HTML to be displayed while the request is loading via AJAX.<br>
-previousBtn / nextBtn - string = inner HTML for next and prev buttons created for paging if pagination is enabled.
+previousBtn - string = inner HTML for previous button created for paging if pagination is enabled.<br>
+nextBtn - string = same as previousBtn.<br>
+error - HTML as string - HTML to display in the dreadful event that the tumblr API can't be accessed.

 More configuration options will probably be available soon.

-The end.

 ##Mark-up